The Russian Mennonite Story: The Heritage Cruise Lectures

 By Paul Toews with Aileen Friesen

-Centre for Transnational Studies
+Centre for Transnational Mennonite Studies

 Reviewed by Aaron Bartlett

-I do not approach this book from a Mennonite from a heritage standpoint; I have only started working as a pastor in the MB conference recently.
+I do not approach this book from a Mennonite heritage standpoint; I have only started working as a pastor in the MB conference recently.
 So, I come to this review with an “outsider” first impression on this brief history of the Russian Mennonite story.
 With a limited knowledge of the overarching historical narrative of Mennonite history, I offer these observations as though looking through a small window into a vast room.

 The Russian Mennonite Story is very helpful in offering a glimpse into the struggles and challenges – political and physical – that “Russian Mennonites” faced while they lived in Ukraine.
 The coffee table book contains nearly 100 historical photographs while presenting the best of Paul Toews’ lectures presented on the Mennonite Heritage Cruises to what is now Ukraine, compiled by Aileen Friesen (assistant professor of history at the University of Winnipeg, executive director of the Plett Foundation, and co-director of the Centre for Transnational Mennonite Studies.